Spitfire-Frozone/Phd-Markdowns/VHbb_WSMakerHbbstat_Part4.md

 python WSMakerCore/scripts/comparePulls.py -w 140ifb-0L-ade-STXS-baseline-MVA 140ifb-0L-ade-STXS-baseline-MVA_OLD -n -a 5 -l NEW OLD
 mv output/pullComparisons output/NEWvsOLDpulls
 ~~~
+The new fit has waay more B-tagging pulls, but what makes a pull.

+So the indices in the pulls usually refer to an Eigenvector decomposition.
+In the case of the JET systematics for example, you first group them into physical categories, like Modelling, Statistical Uncertainties, and in each of these categories you do the decomposition.

+The decomposition is basically finding  a linear combination of uncertainties.
+If you see each systematic variation as being correlated with others than you can think of the decomposition as dioganolizing this matrix(1**). then your new "decomposed" uncertainties (or eigenvectors) are a linear combination of the ones you put in.
+You then label them according to their impact (1 being the one with the most impact, ...).
+It is important to note that it is no longer so clear what they actually are.
+The input systematic uncertainties are of course meaningful in the sense that one corresponds maybe to the difference between MC generator 1 and MC generator 2 but after the decomposition they are linear combinations of each other.
+Then you usually say I take the N most important ones separately and the ones with i > N I add in quadrature to form the N+1 NP.

+(1**)the matrix that is used for the eigenvector problem.
+It starts from the construction of the covariance matrix corresponding to each source of uncertainty, and then sums these covariance matrices to obtain the total covariance matrix.
+Being a symmetric, positive-definite matrix this can be considered as an eigenvalue problem.
+The eigenvectors that "solve" this problem can be seen as "directions" in which to carry out independent variations.
+The sizes of the variations are given by the square root of the corresponding eigenvalues.

 ## De-correlation of everything for B-tagging
+The fit exhibits a pull in the 21st one, but lets say the problem is more fundamental and the half sigma pull of B_1 is more important.
+Will decorrelate B1 in ptV, nJets and in SRCR and see what happens.
 ~~~
 vim scripts/launch_default_jobs.py
 ~~~